-Connecticut Independent College Student Grant Program (CCICS) - This grant is available to Connecticut resident undergraduate students enrolled in a degree granting program.
+Connecticut Independent College Student Grant Program (CCICS)/Governor's Scholarship Grant - This grant is available to Connecticut resident undergraduate students enrolled in a degree granting program.
 The student must be registered for 6 or more credits per semester to qualify.
 It is a grant, so it does not have to be repaid.
 Go to www.ctdhe.org for more information on other types of financial aid programs for State of Connecticut residents.